 Prince Edward Island is ideally placed to continue to be a leading pioneer in wind energy based on:

-- Prince Edward Island's small size makes it an ideal test site for research and development.
+- the province's small size makes it an ideal test site for research and development.

-Prince Edward Island is continuing its pioneering tradition in renewable energy by setting its sights on next generation renewable technologies.
+Prince Edward Island continues its pioneering tradition in renewable energy and has set its sights on next generation renewable technologies.
 These will create economic wealth, improve environmental sustainability, operate self sufficiently, and expand the Island's renewable energy cluster.

 To further strengthen and diversify the green cluster, the province will build on strengths such as: